 In one of our longitudinal research studies, we interrupted couples after fifteen minutes and told them we needed to adjust the equipment.
 We asked them not to talk about their issue, but just to read magazines for half an hour.
 When they started talking about their issue again, their heart rates were significantly lower and their interaction more positive and productive.

 Over the course of the next three weeks, we will not only teach you how to conquer each of The Four Horsemen in the moment, but we will also share tools that will help you begin to build barricades to prevent them from barging into your relationship in the future.
-Remember: we are only able to provide a glimpse into the many tools and skills Dr. Gottman has designed for couples on our blog.
+Remember, we are only able to provide a glimpse into the many tools and skills Dr. Gottman has designed for couples on our blog.
 To see more than just the tip of the iceberg, check out the vast compendium of knowledge he shares in his many books and be sure to join our community on Facebook.
-Look forward to Monday’s posting, as we will dive deeper into the first horseman: Criticism.

 The Marriage Minute is a new email newsletter from The Gottman Institute that will improve your marriage in 60 seconds or less.
 Over 40 years of research with thousands of couples has proven a simple fact: small things often can create big changes over time.
 Got a minute?
 Sign up below.